2001 Canadian Grand Prix: Background

-The 2001 Canadian Grand Prix was the eighth of seventeen scheduled races of the 2001 Formula One World Championship and the thirty-third edition of the event as part of the Formula One World Championship.
-It was held on 10 June at the 4.421 km thirteen-turn Circuit Gilles Villeneuve in Montreal, Quebec.
-Going into the eighth round of the season, Ferrari driver Michael Schumacher led the Drivers' Championship with 52 points, ahead of his nearest championship rival David Coulthard of McLaren (40) and Rubens Barrichello in the second Ferrari (24).
-Williams' Ralf Schumacher was in fourth on twelve points and Nick Heidfeld of Sauber was fifth with eight points.
-Ferrari led the Constructors' Championship with 76 points; McLaren and Williams were second and third with 44 and 18 points respectively.
-Jordan with 13 points and Sauber with twelve contended for fourth place in the standings.
+The 2001 Canadian Grand Prix was the eighth of seventeen scheduled races of the 2001 Formula One World Championship and the 33rd edition of the event as part of the Formula One World Championship.
+It was held on 10 June at the 4.421 km 13-turn temporary road course Circuit Gilles Villeneuve in Montreal, Quebec and was run over 69 laps.
+For the race, the Fédération Internationale de l'Automobile (FIA; Formula One's governing body) race director Charlie Whiting made a request to Canadian Grand Prix president Normand Legault to install two-inch "ribs" behind the kerbs at turns 12 and 13 to try and convince racers to alter their trajectory through the chicane to improve their chances of their cars not sustaining damage.
+The Ferrari Challenge, Formula Ford 1600 and the Toyota Atlantic Championship held support races during the weekend.

+Going into the race, Ferrari driver Michael Schumacher led the World Drivers' Championship with 52 championship points, ahead of the second-placed David Coulthard of McLaren (40) and Rubens Barrichello in the second Ferrari (24) in third.
+Williams' Ralf Schumacher was in fourth on 12 championship points and Nick Heidfeld of Sauber was fifth with eight championship points.
+Ferrari led the World Constructors' Championship with 76 championship points; McLaren and Williams were second and third with 44 and 18 championship points respectively.
+Jordan with 13 championship points and Sauber with 12 contended for fourth place.